MTG/essentia/doc/sphinxdoc/models.rst

     [`weights <https://essentia.upf.edu/models/feature-extractors/openl3/openl3-music-mel256-emb6144-3.pb>`_, `metadata <https://essentia.upf.edu/models/feature-extractors/openl3/openl3-music-mel256-emb6144-3.json>`_]

     We do not have a dedicated algorithm to extract embeddings with this model.
 For now, OpenL3 embeddings can be extracted using this `script <https://gist.github.com/palonso/cfebe37e5492b5a3a31775d8eae8d9a8>`_.

-We are currently working on a dedicated algorithm to extract embeddings with the OpenL3 models.
-For now this can be achieved with `this script <https://gist.github.com/palonso/cfebe37e5492b5a3a31775d8eae8d9a8>`_.

 AudioSet-VGGish